stromatolith/peabox/README.md

  - learning about EA with the help of test functions with visualisable solution candidates (using Matplotlib)
  - experimenting with useful visualisation of EA run statistics (using Matplotlib)

-The goal is a rapid iteration cycle (in thinking and code development) for the experimenting architect of evolutionary algorithms.
+The goal is a rapid iteration cycle (algorithm idea -> code -> testing -> new idea) for the experimenting architect of evolutionary algorithms.

 current features